filipalac/psxsdk/readme.txt

 Q: What is missing from PSXSDK?

-A: Geometry Transformation Engine (GTE) handling, root counter support and a lot more...
+A: Root counter support and a lot more...
 Even if the PlayStation was very common back in its golden days, there is scarce documentation about it.
+Since version 0.6.2 there is preliminary Geometry Transformation Engine (GTE) support provided by libmeidogte

 Q: Why does the C library appear incomplete?